silence-mayday/CTF/202004-IntroSecCon-NeverLan-CTF/Look-into-the-past.md

 The flag was `flag{h1st0ry_1n_th3_m4k1ng}`.

-If you're reading this and are also an InfoSec student like me, hopefully you learned something from this write-up.
+Hopefully, you learned something from this write-up.
 Thanks for reading!